-Basic earnings per share for 2009, 2008 and 2007 was computed by dividing earnings available to common shareowners for these periods by the weighted average number of common shares outstanding in the respective periods adjusted for contingently issuable shares.
-The weighted average number of common shares outstanding for 2009 and 2007 have been adjusted to include common stock equivalents for the purpose of calculating diluted earnings per share for these periods.
+Basic earnings per share for 2010, 2009 and 2008 was computed by dividing earnings available to common shareowners for these periods by the weighted average number of common shares outstanding in the respective periods adjusted for contingently issuable shares.
+The weighted average number of common shares outstanding for 2009 have been adjusted to include common stock equivalents for the purpose of calculating diluted earnings per share for these periods.

-Options to purchase 4,272,647 shares, 4,481,120 shares and 243,357 shares were outstanding at December 26, 2009, December 27, 2008 and December 29, 2007, respectively, but were not included in computing diluted earnings per share because their inclusion would have been anti-dilutive.
+Options to purchase 6,594,313 shares, 4,272,647 shares and 4,481,120 shares were outstanding at December 25, 2010, December 26, 2009 and December 27, 2008, respectively, but were not included in computing diluted earnings per share because their inclusion would have been anti-dilutive.

-In addition, weighted average shares outstanding for 2009, 2008 and 2007 excluded the weighted average impact of 896,393, 777,494 and 711,896 shares, respectively, of non-vested fixed restricted stock awards.
+In addition, weighted average shares outstanding for 2010, 2009 and 2008 excluded the weighted average impact of 777,740, 896,393 and 777,494 shares, respectively, of non-vested fixed restricted stock awards.